godot-addons/godot-behavior-tree-plugin/README.md

 ### Condition

-Condition nodes check whether a certain condition has been met or not.
+`BehaviourCondition` nodes check whether a certain condition has been met or not.
 In order to accomplish this, the node must have a target variable (e.g. a perception information such as "obstacle distance" or "other agent visibility"; or an internal variable such as "battery level" or "hungry level"; etc.) and a criteria to base the decision (e.g.: "obstacle distance > 100m?" or "battery power < 10%?").

 These nodes return `OK` if the condition has been met and `FAILED` otherwise.
 Notice that, conditions do not return `ERR_BUSY` nor change values of system.